zixin-gao/higgs-audio/README.md

 #### Seed-TTS Eval & ESD

-We prompt Higgs Audio v2 with `<ref_text, ref_audio, text>` for zero-shot TTS.
-We adopt the standard evaluation metric in Seed-TTS Eval and ESD.
+We prompt Higgs Audio v2 with the reference text, reference audio, and target text for zero-shot TTS.
+We use the standard evaluation metrics from Seed-TTS Eval and ESD.

 |                              | SeedTTS-Eval| | ESD   |                 |
 |------------------------------|--------|--------|---------|-------------------|